Hugosh71/Multimodal-scene-retrieval/README.md

 Search video archives using natural language.
 Describe a scene in plain text (or provide a reference image) and the system returns the most relevant video segments.

-Built entirely with open-source models — no API key required.
+Built entirely with open-source models.

 ---